sudoofus/cifstab/README.md

-# Cifscloak 1.0.20
+# Cifscloak 1.0.21
 ### Mount cifs shares using encrypted credentials

-Cifscloak is a simple python based solution for encrypting and storing cifs credentials.
+Cifscloak is a simple python script for encrypting and storing cifs credentials.

 ### Tested so far
 Ubuntu 20.04, python3.8.